 Why is Updating Necessary?

-On average, it can take about six months to a year to revamp a website so it’s best to begin redesign at the three or four year mark of its lifetime and go live (public) no later than the five year point.
-An update is overdue if a website is older than half a decade.
+It can take anywhere from six months to a year of planning and development to revamp a large website, so it’s best to begin redesigning at the three or four year mark of its lifetime to be able to go live (public) no later than the five year point.
+Due to constant progression, an update is overdue if a website is older than half a decade.

-- With the internet constantly changing, websites age quickly.
-If a website is outdated it can decrease the load speed.
+- Websites age quickly.
+If a website is outdated, it can decrease the page load speed.
 Studies show a consumer’s attention span is between 2 and 8 seconds.
-Don’t let that precious time be a loading screen.
 Slower load speed correlates with a higher bounce rate, creating a hole in the business’ conversion funnel.

 - People make decisions quickly from first impressions.
 Aesthetics and content are important for UX, meaning both of these things should be updated regularly.
-If a company isn’t keeping up their front end appearance, consumers will suspect how well their business is functioning behind the scenes (shipping, customer service, product quality, etc.).
+If a company isn’t keeping up their appearance, users won’t anticipate a good purchase experience and may look somewhere else to shop.

-- An aged functionality or appearance can confuse users (yes, they can tell) and they’ll become cynical, doubting the genuineness of the business.
+- An aged or out-of-date functionality or appearance can make users cynical, doubting the genuineness of the business.

 - With a plethora of transactions online and low barriers to entry, market competition has only increased.
-Your competition is likely keeping their website up-to-date.
-How often a website needs updates depends on how competitive the industry is – the higher the competition level, the more often a website requires updating.
+How often a website needs refurbishing depends on how competitive the industry is – the higher the competition level, the more often a website requires updating to stay on top.

 The Revamp Process

-- When the time comes, the first step is to research, searching through websites of the competition and similar industries.
-Take note of what a consumer would enjoy, what looks good and works for the overall experience, and what would work better than what you currently have for your clientele.
-What can you do better than the competition?
+- Research the competitions’ websites and similar industries through a user’s lens.
+Take note of what a consumer would enjoy, what looks good and works for the overall experience, and what could work better.
+What can you to surpass the competition?
 How can you serve your users better?
-Ensure mobile is being accounted for throughout this process as to not damage any UX.
+Ensure mobile and in between sizes are being accounted for throughout the whole process.

-- When the new design goes live, use analytics and metrics frequently to evaluate it as time progresses and use this valuable data to guide the updates and the next design.
+- When the new site goes live, set up analytics and frequently check them as time progresses.
+Use this valuable data to guide the updates of the next revamp.

-Consumers are instinctively searching in their browsers for what they need and the plethora of product/service options is daunting.
-Make their choice easier by showing off your business on a functional and appealing website.
+Consumers are searching the web for what they need and the plethora of options that exist is daunting.
+You can make their choice easier by showing off your business on a functional and appealing website.
 Having one not only legitimizes an enterprise, it also provides easy access to information.
 If a website isn’t being regularly updated, it’s becoming irrelevant and better options are taking it’s rank in search results.